fictzio/rpg-markdown/parsing.md

 # Parsing RPG markdown

+> TODO:
-> TODO: This needs a lot of rewriting and clarification
+> - This needs a lot of rewriting and clarification
+> - Write about AST for RPG Markdown
+> - Fix link references when adressing a concept

+The purpose of this is to establish common guidlines for how to interpret text patterns and syntax in RPG text.

 ## Objects and collections